 8. If a judge proceeds to torture a person after an appeal has been made, any confession is completely null and void

 9. If a defendant does not confess under torture, it may not be repeated unless there is compelling new evidence.
-If a judge repeats torture without new evidence, the confession is null and void
+If a judge repeats torture without new evidence, the confession is void